Sugar Intervention: Background

-In this situation, the US government decided that the insurgency represented a direct threat to the American property in the country.
+The US government decided that the insurgency represented a direct threat to American property in the country.
 In addition, the general mood of the insurgents was anti-American.
-The US were also afraid that Germany could support the insurgents.
-Though the Cuban government issued multiple statements that it is capable of taking the situation under control, nothing changed.
-On May 14, the US State Department proposed that the troops should be transferred to Cuba.
-However they were ordered not to be involved outside of protecting US property.
-This caused strong opposition from the Cuban government.
-Because of this, the US government reconsidered and delayed the intervention.
+The US was also afraid that Germany could support the insurgents.
+Though the Cuban government issued multiple statements that it was capable of taking the situation under control, nothing changed.
+On May 14, the US State Department proposed that troops should be transferred to Cuba, under orders to only be involved in protection of US property.
+This caused strong opposition from the Cuban government, and the US government reconsidered and delayed the intervention.
 In mid-May, Henry Morgan was sent as a special envoy to Cuba to study the situation.
-After having familiarized himself with the situation, Morgan advised the government to dispatch the troops immediately to suppress the bandits, adding that the 1918 sugar harvest was in danger of being destroyed if the intervention was delayed.
+After becoming familiar with the situation, Morgan advised the government to dispatch the troops immediately to suppress the bandits, adding that the 1918 sugar harvest was in danger of being destroyed if intervention was delayed.

 In July 1917, the Menocal government suspended habeas corpus, which meant that anyone could be detained for an indefinite period of time.
-Whereas the measure was claimed to be intended against German spies, in practice it started the company of selective pro-government terror.
+Though the measure was claimed to be intended against German spies, in practice it started selective pro-government terror.
 In early summer of 1917, the Cuban government agreed to the arrival of American Marines.
-Even though both sides clearly recognized that the liberal revolt was over, they needed the intervention to protect the crops.
-Morgan suggested to justify the intervention as was needed to suppress the insurrection.
-The US authorities, however, were afraid that this justification would undermine national and international position of the Menocal government, and announced that the goal of the intervention was to support Cuba as an ally in World War I, and the sugar harvest as the major contribution of Cuba at the Allied side.
+Even though both sides recognized that the liberal revolt was over, they needed the intervention to protect the crops.
+Morgan suggested they justify the intervention as necessary to suppress the insurrection.
+The US authorities, however, were afraid that such a justification would undermine the national and international position of the Menocal government, and instead announced that the goal of the intervention was to support Cuba as an ally in World War I, and the sugar harvest as the major contribution of Cuba at the Allied side.